rhogotargaryen/rhogotargaryen.github.io/_posts/2019-01-06-fetch_http_then_confusion_like_async_functioins_better.markdown

 .fetch("http://then.confusion", {like: "async functions better"})

-Async JS really expands our abilities as developers and  allows us to make very frontend appplications that are fast and secure by only "posting/fetching" essential data from a secured server operating on a different domain.
+Async JS really expands our abilities as developers and  allows us to make very complex frontend appplications that are fast and secure by only "posting/fetching" essential data from a secured server operating on a different domain.

 The .fetch is the Vanilla JS way of interacting with servers and is itself inherits form the JS  asynchronous function class.

-One thing, ide like to preface this all by this is MY understanding of Asynch functions and helps me functionally use async functions in a different way than simply using .then and .catch.
-So its PROBABLE that i am explaining this technically wrong, I hope you dont mind too much.
+One thing, ide like to preface this all by this is MY understanding of Asynch functions and helps me functionally use async functions in a different way than simply using .then and .catch, so its PROBABLE that i am explaining this technically wrong, I hope you dont mind too much.

 So async functions are used by prefaceing a function declaration with "async".   an example would be as follows: